 - personal protective equipment you are bringing to work safely with chemicals;

 - Arrangements to remove unused chemicals from the NRI laboratory and/or procedures and materials you will employ to neutralize and dispose of unused chemicals on site.

-Chemical storage facilities in the NRI laboratories are limited.
 Small quantities of chemicals required to undertake lab activities may be stored in the NRI laboratories in properly labeled containers while such lab work is in progress (i.e. for the duration of your research visit).
 Users must remove or safely neutralize and dispose of any unused chemicals upon completion of your lab work.
 LONG TERM STORAGE OF CHEMICALS IS NOT PERMITTED.
 Users must plan carefully and bring the minimum quantity of chemicals required to complete lab work.
 Every effort should be made to avoid having surplus chemicals at the completion of lab work.
 Be advised that laboratory chemicals are classified as dangerous goods under federal transportation legislation.
 Shipping lab chemicals out of Nunavut requires the services of a certified dangerous goods handler, and such services are very difficult to obtain in Nunavut communities, including Iqaluit.